indorilftw/IRCBot/README.md

 IRCBot
 ======

-A basic IRCBot, based on [apbot](http://sourceforge.net/projects/apbot/)
+A basic, customizable IRCBot in Python

 Includes functionality of copying messages from one IRC channel to another (filtering them if needed).